alvinlimzr/DSAI-Mini-Project/README.md

 ## Conclusion

+Fine-tuning models with techniques like RandomizedSearchCV enhanced the predictive performance slightly but significantly.
+Such improvements, though small in percentage, could lead to better healthcare outcomes when applied to large populations.

 In conclusion, the fine-tuned Random Forest model outperforms the default Random Forest model, yielding higher precision, recall, and F1-scores, thereby making it the preferred model for this dataset.

-We hope our project can provide real-world implications like:

-Assisting healthcare professionals in early diagnosis, leading to timely interventions.

-Allow insurance companies to use the model to calculate premiums based on individual risk profiles.

-Hospitals could incorporate the model into their patient management systems for preemptive health risk assessments.